sangam14/JavaLabs/beginner/README.md

       * if-then
       * If-else
       * if-else-if
+      * switch
 1. Introduction to the data structure
    * Arrays
    * Matrix
-1. Hascode and equals
+1. Hashcode and equals
 1. Repeating structure
    * while
    * for
    * do-while
    * for
-   * switch
    * break
    * continue
 1. OO Programming
    * Introduction to Object Orientation
-      * OO vs structured and procedural programming
    * Composition concept
    * Types of Relationship
       * One-to-One relationship